NativeScript/docs-v7/docs/performance-optimizations/bundling-with-webpack.md

 ### Angular and Ahead-of-Time Compilation

-The NativeScript Angular projects have the [`@ngtools/webpack`](https://www.npmjs.com/package/@ngtools/webpack) plugin added by the `nativescript-dev-webpack` plugin.
+The NativeScript Angular projects have the [`@ngtools/webpack`](https://www.npmjs.com/package/@ngtools/webpack) plugin added by the `@nativescript/webpack` plugin.
 The `@ngtools/webpack` plugin performs Ahead-of-Time compilation and code splitting for lazily loaded modules.
 If your application is Ahead-of-Time compiled, you don't need the Angular compiler included in your app bundle which results in smaller application size and improved startup time.

 To build with Ahead-of-Time compilation provide the `--env.aot` flag:
 ```